steveseguin/social_stream/README.md

 - Another option, if chat messages stop once put in them in background, if using Windows, is to do Win + Tab, and have two virtual Desktops on your PC.
 Put the chat windows into one virtual desktop, and use OBS in the other.
 Win+Tab can let you switch between desktops/windows.

-- You can also try the Social Stream Standalone desktop app, as that has more controls and will avoid common throttling / visibility issues found while using Chrome
+- You can also try the Social Stream Ninja Standalone desktop app, as that has more controls and will avoid common throttling / visibility issues found while using Chrome

 - You can also download an application that can "pin" the chat windows, so they remain on top and visible.
 The windows can be made very small in those cases, and just push to the side.